 In some cases, a negligent municipality may be liable for these motorcycle accidents.
 The accident victim would need to prove the entity in charge of maintaining the roadway knew or reasonably should have known about the hazardous condition and did nothing to prevent injury.

 In Montana, we follow modified comparative negligence laws when it comes to assigning fault for motor vehicle accidents.
 Modified comparative negligence means that as long as you are deemed less than 50 percent at fault, you can still be awarded for damages.
 So, motorcyclists in single-vehicle crashes can obtain compensation even if they were partially responsible.
 For example, if you were speeding but a patch of loose gravel left over from roadway construction made you lose traction and crash, the courts may still award you partial compensation.

-Another potential cause of motorcycle accidents is defective parts.
-Vehicle manufacturers and distributors are often defendants in car accident cases for producing defective or inherently dangerous parts.
+Another potential cause of a motorcycle accident are defective parts.
+Vehicle manufacturers and distributors are often defendants in bike accident cases for producing defective or inherently dangerous motorcycle parts.
 During a product liability case, the plaintiff does not have to show proof of the manufacturer’s negligence.
 The plaintiff must only prove a part was defective, and this defect caused the accident.

-Whether your motorcycle accident case takes the form of a product liability lawsuit or a suit against a negligent motor vehicle driver, the attorneys at Ragain & Cook, P.C., are here to offer professional legal counsel.
+Whether your motorcycle accident case takes the form of a product liability lawsuit or a suit against a negligent motor vehicle driver, the motorcycle accident attorneys at Ragain & Cook, P.C., are here to offer professional legal counsel.
 We have helped residents of Billings, Montana protect their rights after harmful motor vehicle accidents for more than 40 years.
-To find out what we may be able to do for you, contact us online or call (888) 867-6172.
+To find out what we may be able to do for you, contact us online or call (406) 651-8888.